ResoNight/GoldenWalnutFramework/README.md

 And all the possible entries are this:
 Field|Value|Description
 -----|-----|-----------
-[ID](#id-(pup)) | string | A unique ID for the PUP that also works as its MailFlag (see [ID (PUP)](#id-(pup)) [Location](#location-(pup)) | string | The location of the Parrot [Nuts](#nuts) | int | the required amount of Walnuts to activate the Parrot [ParrotTile](#parrottile) | {X: .., Y: ..} | The exact Tile of the Parrot (the tile refers to the bottom of the pole structure thingy)
+[ID](#id-pup) | string | A unique ID for the PUP that also works as its MailFlag (see [ID (PUP)](#id-pup) [Location](#location-pup) | string | The location of the Parrot [Nuts](#nuts) | int | the required amount of Walnuts to activate the Parrot [ParrotTile](#parrottile) | {X: int, Y: int} | The exact Tile of the Parrot (the tile refers to the bottom of the pole structure thingy)
 [StickType](#sticktype) | string | if set, places the pole for the Parrot as well [ParrotArea](#parrotarea) | complex object | defines the area where the Parrots will start picking for the completion animation
 [StoneAnimation](#stoneanimation) | true/false | if set to true, changes the animation effects and sounds to a destroying stone kind of sound
-[DestroyAreas](#destroyareas) | complex object | defines the areas that will be destroyed upon completion [FromFile](#fromfile,-fromarea,-toarea) | string | The Mappath to the file from that you load the Map Override [FromArea](#fromfile,-fromarea,-toarea) | complex object | The area from the source map for the Map Override [ToArea](#fromfile,-fromarea,-toarea) | complex object | The target area where the Map will be overritten [Condition](#condition) | string | If set, lets the Parrot spawn after the Host received a set MailFlag (does NOT support a GameStateQuery)
+[DestroyAreas](#destroyareas) | complex object | defines the areas that will be destroyed upon completion [FromFile](#fromfile-fromarea-toarea) | string | The Mappath to the file from that you load the Map Override [FromArea](C) | complex object | The area from the source map for the Map Override [ToArea](#fromfile-fromarea-toarea) | complex object | The target area where the Map will be overritten [Condition](#condition) | string | If set, lets the Parrot spawn after the Host received a set MailFlag (does NOT support a GameStateQuery)

 ## ID (PUP)
 The ID for a ParrotUpgradePerch must be unique and using the {{ModID}} token is strongly advised!
 So normally, a PUP gets spawned in once and stays in the save.
 But due to flexibility, the PUPs that come from this framework do **not** work like that.
 When you complete a ParrotUpgradePerch, its ID will be sent to the Host as a MailFlag and after restarting the game, the PUP will completely disappear from the save and will not be reinitialized if the Host has this MailFlag.
 That means two things.
 First, if you need to know if a PUP is completed or not, you should always just look if the Host has its ID as a MailFlag.
 If you want to look this up if the Host already has it, you can use the command [ShowMailFlags](#showmailflags) and see if you can find it.
 Sometimes when you want to test things, you might want to reset a PUP.
-You do this by using the command '[RemoveMailFlag](#removemailflag) flag' and for for flag, you enter the ID of the PUP.
+You do this by using the command [RemoveMailFlag](#removemailflag-mailflag).

 ## Location (PUP)
 The location entry is the same as the [location](#location) entry for Walnuts.